 What are implants made from?

 Implants are made from titianium.
 Bone has a natureal affinity for titanium which enables it to grow around the implant effectively becoming part of your bone.

 Can all dentists place Implants?

 The General Dental Council allows any dentist that has suitable training to carry out implant treatment.
-But we know that inexperience operators have have high failure rates.
 Dr Eilertsen did his frist implant training in 1994 and in the last twenty years has placed thousands of implants.
 He is one of the most experienced and accoumplished implantologists in Scotland.
 He is a mentor for other dentists wishing to acquire implant skills.
 Dr Eilertsen places implants for many dentists in the Highland region.
-Dr Jennifer Eilertsen also places implants and is currently finishing the prestigious Diploma in Implant Dentistry with the Royal College of Surgeons of England.
-The current gold standard qualification in the implant field of dentistry.
+Dr Jennifer Eilertsen has been placing implants since 2014 and was in the unique position to be fully mentored for her first 50 placements which is the training standard the FGDP(UK) recommends.
+She recently became one of few clinicians in the country to be awarded the prestigious Diploma in Implant Dentistry with the Royal College of Surgeons of England.

 If an implant should fail to integrate initally we will replace it free of charge.
 The only exception to this is in smokers.